mariusavram123/cisco-notes/ENCOR/Wireless-Infrastructure.md

 - Next, the plot is followed in either direction until the value decreases by 3 dB, indicating the point where the signal is one-half of the strongest power

-- A line is drown from the center of the plot to intersect each 3dB point, and then the angle between the two lines is measured
+- A line is drown from the center of the plot to intersect each 3 dB point, and then the angle between the two lines is measured

 - Below is shown a simple example